MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Expressions & Output Labels

-Pipeline expressions can be independently defined, encapsulating logic and enabling reuse.
-Further, the output column of these named pipelines may be labeled using the pair syntax (`=>`).
-Consider an `EmployeeCount` pipeline that, within the context of a department, returns the number of employees in that department.
+Pipeline expressions can be named and reused.
+Further, the output column of these named pipelines may be labeled using Julia's `Pair` syntax (`=>`).
+For example, let's define `EmployeeCount` to be the number of employees in a given department.

     EmployeeCount =
-      :count =>
+      :employee_count =>
         Count(It.employee)

     run(ChicagoData,